Data Protection

 The majority of hotel websites tested, Wueest said, leaked personal data, including:

-An issue Symantec discovered was how 57 percent of hotels tested send an email with a link to customers which, when clicked, logs them straight into their booking confirmation page - no username, password or account required.
+An issue Symantec discovered was that 57 percent of hotels tested send an email with a link to customers.
+When clicked, the link logs customers straight into their booking confirmation page—no username, password, or account is required.
 This would be fine if handled properly, but "many sites directly load additional content on the same website, such as advertisements."

 This means, Wueest wrote, "Direct access is shared either directly with other resources or indirectly through the referrer field in the HTTP request.
-My tests have shown that an average of 176 requests are generated per booking...This number indicates that the booking data could be shared widely."
+My tests have shown that 176 requests are generated per booking...This number indicates that the booking data could be shared widely."

-This leaked data could be used, Symantec said, to track the whereabouts of influential people like business owners, celebrities and government employees.
+Symantec said this leaked data could be used to track the whereabouts of influential people like business owners, celebrities, and government employees.

 Wueest said a quarter of the 1,500-plus hotels he contacted did not reply within six weeks when notified of their irresponsible data practices, and for those who did, the average reply time for 10 days.
 Some admitted they were still updating their systems to be compliant with GDRP.

-The researcher also found how some hotel websites could have their booking pages 'brute-forced' - in other words, a computer could be used to repeatedly guess at booking reference codes before discovering a real one.
-Some did not require the guest name or any other information, so with only the correctly-guessed booking reference, guest details would be revealed.
+The researcher also found that some hotel websites could have their booking pages 'brute-forced'—in other words, a computer could be used to repeatedly guess at booking reference codes before discovering a real one.
+Some did not require the guest name or any other information, so guest details would be revealed using only the correctly guessed booking reference.

-Wueest said: "I found multiple examples of these coding mistakes, which would have allowed me to not only access all active reservations for a large hotel chain, but also view every valid flight ticket of an international airline."
+Wueest said, "I found multiple examples of these coding mistakes, which would have allowed me to access all active reservations for a large hotel chain and view every valid flight ticket of an international airline."

 GearBrain TV: How to Secure your Smart Deviceswww.youtube.com